 In 2019, the Company entered into a real estate lease for office space in Andover, Massachusetts.
 In August 2021, the lease was amended to include additional space and extend the term of the existing space by one year.
 The new lease expiration date is February 29, 2028.

 The Company leases office and warehouse space in South Africa that expires in December 2024.

 The Company leases warehouse and manufacturing space in Fort Wayne, Indiana.
 The lease expires on July 31, 2025.
-Commencing in August 2022, the Company sub-leases the former Fort Wayne facility.
+Commencing in August 2022, the Company sub-leased the former Fort Wayne facility.
 The amount received from the sub-lease is immaterial.
-In November 2021, the Company entered into a lease which commenced in August 2022.
-The lease expires on July 31, 2027.
+In March 2024, the Company terminated the lease and sublease on the former Fort Wayne facility.

 The Company also leases office space in Las Vegas, Nevada, which expires on January 31, 2027.